rnelson0/puppetconf/2016/outline.md

 * Create a new branch against for the next stairstep version, e.g. `3.8.4`.
 * Ensure you are testing against this target version in addition to your current version, e.g. `~>3.6` and `~>3.8`.
 (Include Gemfile examples)
 * Identify failing tests, refactor as needed.
+* Upgrade modules as early as possible.
+Be aware of the required Puppet version for a module version, and look out for defunct or migrated modules, such as those transferred to [Vox Pupuli](https://voxpupuli.org/).
 * Move forward when tests are green for current and next version.

 ### Snapshot and Upgrade the Master ###